Sepulveda Transit Corridor Project

-The project expects to reach 20% design by March 2020.
-Preliminary plans calls for 1.3 miles of alignment below grade (2 miles total) and three underground stations (four total).
+The project budget was $1.3 billion as of October 2016.
+The project includes 1.3 miles of alignment below grade (2 miles total) and three underground stations (four total).

 Flood Control Tunnels

 Alexandria Renew Enterprises (AlexRenew) has put forth a plan to address the discharge of combined sewage to Alexandria, Virginia’s waterways that includes a storage and conveyance tunnel system.
-The Tunnel System is the largest component of the program with an estimated construction cost of $293 million and capital cost of $345 million.
+The Tunnel System is the largest component of the program.
 The tunnel is envisioned to be a 12-ft diameter, 11,500-ft long and 120-ft deep soft ground tunnel, with three shafts ranging from 35 to 50-ft in diameter.
 The Tunnel System and other controls need to be in place by July 1, 2025, per state law.